thoughtfull-systems/thoughtfull-systems.github.io/content/notes/2025-05-30-call-a-macro-like-a-function.md

 date: 2025-05-30T14:45:33-04:00
 ---

-You can expand your macro into a use of another macro, but then you don't get a chance to change the generated code that results from the other macro.
+If you want to reuse a macro, you can expand your macro into a use of another macro, but then you don't get a chance to change the generated code that results from the other macro.

 ```clojure
 (defmacro my-macro [& body]